At Gorseybrigg Primary and Nursery School English is at the heart of all of our teaching.

 In EYFS, daily phonics is timetabled into our curriculum.

-We follow the Letters and Sounds Framework and adapt it to match the needs of the group.
+We follow the Little Wandle Letters and Sounds Revised programme and adapt it to match the needs of the group.

 The phonics approach teaches children to decode words by sounds, rather than recognising whole words.
 The emphasis in early years teaching is on synthetic phonics, in which words are broken up into the smallest units of sound (phonemes).

 Key Stage 1

 In Key Stage One, children access an hour a day of phonics.
 This is comprised of a formal phonics lesson, reading sessions and phonics within continuous provision and English lessons.

 We use the Little Wandle Letters and Sounds Revised programme to drive teaching and learning and to ensure coverage.
 In year one, spelling is embedded with the phonics that the children are taught.
 In year two, children who are not secure in their phonics learning will continue and are then taught using the No Nonsense Spelling scheme.
 Grammar is taught through in real texts and in discreet lessons.

 In Key Stage Two, an in depth programme of study is followed, using No Nonsense Spelling and for those children who require additional support, Letters and Sounds.